 What would you rather have?
 A single $20 donation, or $2 every month?
 The psychology of this is that a donor will likely not second guess a $2 donation monthly to their credit card even after 2-years.

 The chances of having those $20 one-time donations make the same donation a year later can vary.
 That means a donation of $48 instead of $20.
 Where this gets interesting is at scale.
 Imagine having 200 donors doing this, that would be $4,000 instead of $9,600.
 Now imagine if you had 1,000 donors.

 These should appear in your form without necessarily interrupting the progress of the donor.

 You can set up the form in a way so the donors can decide whether the gift should be recurring or not.
 You can use it as a popup window on the donation form.
 The donor will either decline or accept the request before moving further.

 The system will then charge the correct amount from the donor at the correct time.
 When the giving process goes on, donors can decide on the most convenient option.

 Wherever possible, tie your donation to a specific cause, not a general donation to your organization.

 If you’re a hospital trying to raise money to buy more ventilators, consider a call to action, messaging, and images, to all be relevant to ventilators and the urgent need for them.

 Depending on how easy it is to fill out, your donation form can drastically improve your fundraising goals and efforts.
 Donors are more likely to abandon a form if it is too time-consuming or difficult to fill out.

-By keeping the donation form short and straightforward, making your donation pages mobile-friendly, and sticking to other effective practices mentioned, this can help you reduce donor drop-off and collect more donations.
+By keeping the donation form short and straightforward, making your donation pages mobile-friendly, and sticking to other effective practices mentioned, can help you reduce donor drop-off and collect more donations.